-If you and your mates are looking to party hard this summer, then you’re definitely going to want to turn up to the craziest 18-30 party island in the world – Magaluf at Majorca.
-From gorgeous sandy beaches, the wildest boat parties and some of the biggest clubs in the world attracting world famous DJ’s and artists, Magaluf truly does tick all of the boxes for your perfect lads & girls party hard holiday!
-Search now to find your ultimate 2021 Magaluf clubbing holiday.
+Magaluf in Majorca has it all - from gorgeous sandy beaches to the wildest boat parties and some of the biggest clubs in the world attracting world famous DJ's and artists.
+Magaluf truly does tick all of the boxes for your perfect lads & girls party hard holiday!
+Search now to find your ultimate 2023 Magaluf party holiday.

 The summer seasons in Magaluf are a little bit different to some of the seasons.
 They start earlier and go on a little bit longer, with the busiest months being June and July.
 Our season in Magaluf starts around mid-May, that’s when all the best events start kicking off, and they keep on going each and every week until mid-September.
 Check out the tips below that answer our two main questions – when’s cheapest, and when’s busiest.

 The cheapest times to go would be the end of May, beginning of June, end of August and beginning of September.
 It is a little bit quieter at these times and you can save some pennies.

 So, the busiest time to go to Maga is June into July.
 That’s when the resort will be at its busiest.
 However with peak season the prices can be a little higher so bare that in mind when choosing your dates.